kalyanin14/ThickStat-Repo/source/justdrive.rst

 JustDrive
 =========

-**Voice based solution to assist the Drivers andmake the transport process safe and productive**
+**Voice based solution to assist the Drivers and make the transport process safe and productive**

 **Objectives of JustDrive**